JoeyStanley/real/resources.md

 * Paul Tol has come up with some [additional color themes](https://personal.sron.nl/~pault/), which you can access with `scale_color_ptol` in the [`ggthemes`](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0) package.

 * If you want to make your own discrete color scale in R, definitely check out [Garrick Aden-Buie](https://www.garrickadenbuie.com)'s tutorial, *[Custom Discrete Color Scales for ggplot2](https://www.garrickadenbuie.com/blog/custom-discrete-color-scales-for-ggplot2/)*.

+* [*Your Friendly Guide to Colors in Data Visualisation*](https://blog.datawrapper.de/colorguide/) by Lisa Charlotte Rost is a great overview of using colors in data visualization with lots of links to other sites and resources.

 * There is no shortage of color palettes.
 Here are a handful of ones I've seen and liked for one reason or another: